 I’ve had my eye on the Living Room Hike on the bench above the Red Butte Gardens for over a year now, but it seemed a little difficult for my kids.
 This weekend, though, we decided to take the plunge.
+The hike was a climb the entire way, but out kids made it and the views were worth it.

 The Living Room is a viewpoint that overlooks downtown Salt Lake City.
 Someone has taken flat rocks and built Flintstone-style furniture so that you can sit and gaze off at the city while you relax.
 It is really quite a site.